 |Summary||- Statistical modelling and motivation.

 - Parametric families and likelihood.
-Sufficiency, Neyman factorisation, minimal sufficiency, joint sufficiency.
-Elements of statistical decision theory.
+Sufficiency, Neyman factorisation, minimal sufficiency, joint sufficiency, Bayesian sufficiency.

 Entry Requirements (not applicable to Visiting Students)